Hypercubed/rof/README.md

   * Display the smaller of fixed or exponential formatting.

 Coming soon?
-  * Detemine optimal format give an array of values.
+  * Determine optimal format give an array of values.

 ## Rule of Four (`ruleOfFour` function)